 Tennis coach and business owner Ian Westermann created a unique position for himself.
 What began as an everyday job as a tennis professional gradually evolved into a business that relies heavily on social media to grow, build, and maintain an active audience in the tennis community.

 Through the sale of online resources and one-on-one coaching sessions, Westermann has established himself as a reliable and dynamic resource for improving your tennis game.
 So how does an interactive digital whiteboard fit into Westermann’s overall approach to business?
-Read on to see how adding Vibe to the lineup created more opportunities for Westermann to engage with his audience and reach more tennis players than ever before.
+Read on to see how adding Vibe smart board to the lineup created more opportunities for Westermann to engage with his audience and reach more tennis players than ever before.